 How to Fix a Running Toilet

-The toilet bowl is one of the most important features inside Fix a Running Toiletthe bathroom.
+The toilet bowl is one of the most important features inside the bathroom.
 However, this fixture can experience different kinds of problems, one of the most common of which is a running toilet.
 This problem is not only a waste of water but a waste of money as well.
 Just imagine how much is added to your water bill with all the water flowing freely.
 To help solve this kind of problem, it is good to learn how to fix a running toilet.

 Materials Needed